ledestin/blog/_posts/2021-04-04-how-i-lift-my-mood-by-asking-myself-questions.markdown

 ## What good can come out of asking this

-I look at what's happened in the recent past.
-Instead of focusing on financial problems, I focus on the trend of feeling physically better.
-I worked on my diet to have fats and protein, so I can be proud of the trend of feeling better.
+I look at what's happened in the recent past, but using a different angle from Q1.
+I focus on what I've done for my life to be good.

+For example, I worked on my diet to have fats and protein, so I can be proud of me feeling better now.

 # 4. What is one thing I'm committed to doing today?